pydata/xarray/doc/user-guide/plotting.rst

 nicely into a pandas DataFrame then you're better off using one of the more developed tools there.

-xarray plotting functionality is a thin wrapper around the popular `matplotlib <http://matplotlib.org/>`_ library.
+Xarray plotting functionality is a thin wrapper around the popular `matplotlib <http://matplotlib.org/>`_ library.
 Matplotlib syntax and function names were copied as much as possible, which makes for an easy transition between the two.